domRiddle/ASF/Compatibility.md

 In general you should **avoid this package as much as possible**, as majority of operating systems and setups are perfectly (and much better) supported with `generic` package mentioned above.
 In fact, this package makes sense to be used only on platforms that lack working .NET Core runtime, while having working Mono implementation.
 An example of such platform would be `linux-x86` that didn't receive working .NET Core runtime as of today.

 As the time goes on with more platforms being supported by .NET Core and less compatibility between .NET Framework and .NET Core, `generic-netf` package will be entirely replaced with `generic` one in the future.
 Please refrain from using it if you can use any .NET Core package instead, as `generic-netf` is missing a lot of functionality and compatibility compared to .NET Core versions, and it'll be only less functional as the time goes on.
-We offer support for this package only on machines that can't use `generic` variant above, so in reality only `linux-x86`.
+We offer support for this package only on machines that can't use `generic` variant above, and only with up-to-date runtime (e.g. latest Mono).

 ---